 There are two common mistakes when implementing inline validation:

 - Premature inline validation – This is where the user’s initial entry of data triggers an invalid error message before they have completed the field.
-This can annoy visitors as they are informed of an error that they haven’t made and it may cause them to look for an error that doesn’t exist.
+This can annoy visitors and it may cause them to look for an error that doesn’t exist.

 - Out of date error messages – This refers to the situation where error messages aren’t refreshed and removed live as the user corrects their data.
 This results in an incorrect error message being shown even though the customer has corrected their mistake.